Collecting Memories

 Marking Hammer

-These hammers feature a custom symbol or character on one end of the head.
-They are used for marking leather, wood, or metal, typically for identification purposes.
-This specific hammer has an anchor stamp on it.
+These feature a custom symbol or character on one end of the head.
+They are used for marking or stamping leather, wood, or metal for identification purposes.

 Source